kyileiaye2021/SafeHome_AI/README.md

 The Smart Home Multi-Agent System significantly reduces the cognitive load on homeowners by automating routine tasks and responding intelligently to unexpected events.
 The system improves home safety by reacting to hazard and security threats in real time, while also streamlining daily command-based actions such as adjusting temperature or locking doors.
 This automation saves homeowners time, prevents potential emergencies, and creates a more responsive living environment.

 If expanded, the system would include a Human-in-the-Loop module for non-urgent alerts, ensuring the homeowner can review and approve actions before they are executed.
 I would also add an Environmental Awareness Agent to monitor weather, air quality, crime patterns, and energy data, giving the system stronger predictive insight.
 With additional APIs, device tools, and MCP integrations, the platform can become more context-aware and reliable while preserving homeowner oversight in non-emergency situations.

+### Agent Deployment
+The system is deployed on Hugging Face, allowing the multi-agent architecture to run in a hosted environment supported by a Gradio interface and enabling users to interact with the agents through a web-based interface.

 #### Huggingface: [Link](https://huggingface.co/spaces/kyileiaye2019/safe-home-ai/tree/main)
 #### Web: [Link](https://huggingface.co/spaces/kyileiaye2019/safe-home-ai)